Engineering

 EGR 220 Engineering Circuit Theory (5 Credits)

 Analog and digital circuits are the building blocks of computers, medical technologies and all things electrical.
 This course introduces both the fundamental principles necessary to understand how circuits work and mathematical tools that have widespread applications in areas throughout engineering and science.
 Topics include Kirchhoff’s laws, Thévenin and Norton equivalents, superposition, responses of first-order and second-order networks, time-domain and frequency-domain analyses, and frequency-selective networks.
 Required laboratory taken once a week.
 Corequisite: PHY 210.
 Prerequisite: MTH 212.
-Enrollment limited to 20.
-Engineering majors only. {N}
+Restrictions: Engineering majors only.
+Enrollment limited to 20. {N}

 Spring